 Student terms will be for one year (August 15 – June 30) with appointments made in August.

-Note: Members who serve by virtue of their position do vote, with the exception of the college president who is non-voting; all other members are elected/selected by their constituencies and do vote.
+Note: Members who serve by virtue of their position do vote, with the exception of the College President who is non-voting; all other members are elected/selected by their constituencies and do vote.

 Annual Orientation of Members

-Every member (excluding the college president), in order to retain their membership, is required to attend a yearly orientation.
-The annual orientation will take place no later than the second meeting of the fall semester.
+Every member (excluding the College President), in order to retain their membership, is required to attend a yearly orientation.
+The annual orientation will take place no later than the second meeting of the Fall semester.

 The orientation topics should include but are not limited to: